Double Degree Programs

 Incoming Double Degree students can apply for a place in a student residence hall provided by the OeAD (Austrian Agency for International Cooperation in Education and Research), look for accommodation online on the Housing Anywhere platform, or seek private accommodation.
 For more information on housing options, please click here.

 As a Double Degree student, you can participate in WU’s Orientation and Cultural Program and/or pre-semester German language courses.
-These activities take place in February and September and start three weeks before the beginning of the semester.
+These activities take place in February and September and start a few weeks before the beginning of the semester.
 They are intended to familiarize Double Degree and exchange students with Austrian culture and life in Vienna.
 The language courses provide an opportunity to learn some basic German or to refresh existing German skills.

 Health and emergency